Covid-19 inquiry ‘an opportunity for candour’ from Stormont leaders

 She said it was a “sober reminder of why we are all here before you today, and why it matters so much”.

+Ms Dobbin said that due to the location of Northern Ireland, in responding to Covid-19 the Stormont ministers had to negotiate relationships with both the UK government and the Republic of Ireland.

+She noted that ministers had been brought together for the first time, dealing with the backlog of work following three years without devolved government as well as Brexit and the pandemic.

-Ms Dobbin urged political representatives to reflect on the role they had played during the pandemic.
+Ms Dobbin urged political representatives to reflect on the role they played during the pandemic.

 “It’s an opportunity for candour and a demonstration of the highest ideals that politicians share to make things better for the future.”